Mexico City to Oaxaca - 8 Days

 Summary

-Say Hola to an adventure in the heart of Mexico.
+Say hola to an adventure in the heart of Mexico.
 From Aztec to Zapotec, this eight-day trip blends the best of the country’s highlights and lesser-known spots, with ancient ruins and natural wonders around every corner.
 With local experiences and plenty of free time, you can make the adventure your own.
-Wander through bustling markets, learn the secrets of black pottery and join an alebirjes workshop.
-Try pasita (raisin-flavoured liqueur) in a local bar in Puebla, explore the UNESCO World Heritage sites of Monte Alban and Teotihuacan and discover the vibrant art scene of Oaxaca with a local by your side
+Wander through bustling markets, learn the secrets of black pottery and join an alebrijes workshop.
+Try pasita (raisin-flavoured liqueur) in a local bar in Puebla, explore the UNESCO World Heritage sites of Monte Alban and Teotihuacan and discover the vibrant art scene of Oaxaca with a local leader by your side.

 Itinerary